LLNL/serac/src/docs/sphinx/quickstart.rst

   See the following two notes.
 * LLVM 10.0.0 has been superseded as the version for llvm-10; so this package is not easily installable with MacPorts.
   You must build it yourself and then point to the build location.
-* For ``<path/to/python/venv>``, specify the the virtual environment directory.
+* For ``<path/to/python/venv>``, specify the the virtual environment directory created above.

 Building dependencies
 ^^^^^^^^^^^^^^^^^^^^^

-The invocation of ``uberenv.py`` is slightly modified from the standard instructions above:
+The invocation of ``uberenv.py`` is slightly modified from the standard instructions above in order to force the use of the MacPorts-installed MPI:

 .. code-block:: bash

-   $ ./scripts/uberenv/uberenv.py --prefix=../path/for/TPLs --spec="clang@12.0.1 ^openmpi@4.1.4"
+   $ ./scripts/uberenv/uberenv.py --prefix=../path/for/TPLs --spec="%clang@12.0.1 ^openmpi@4.1.4"

 Notice the caret with the MPI spec.
-This is necessary to force spack to use the installed MPI.
-Without this, current versions of spack ignore the ``packages.yaml`` file and try to build a version of MPI from source.
+Without this, current versions of Spack ignore the ``packages.yaml`` file and try to build a version of MPI from source.
-You can add additional specs as noted above.
+You can add additional specs as noted in the section `Building Serac's Dependencies via Spack/uberenv`.